-Farther Away From it All
+Farther Away From It All

 Utah writer Edward Abbey famously referred to wild places as “not a luxury but a necessity of the human spirit, and as vital to our lives as water and good bread.”
 This six-day itinerary will provide you with plenty of wild spaces to soothe your soul and boost your spirits along your journey.

-You can spend five spectacular days backpacking the 48-mile Trans Zion Trek with its deep canyons, high ridgelines, and all the striking views of Zion National Park you could imagine.
+For well-prepared backpackers with a permit and a shuttle, you could use this time to spend five spectacular days backpacking the 48-mile Trans Zion Trek with its deep canyons, high ridgelines, and all the striking views of Zion National Park you could imagine.

 You’ll find full solitude in Ashdown Gorge Wilderness Area, where only 10 miles of trail sprinkle the 7,000-acre expanse.
 Later, you can drop deep into Bryce Canyon National Park’s spire-filled backcountry, where few tourists ever venture.